diantyapitaloka/PiML-Introduction/README.md

 - Prediction Uncertainty Quantification, This tool provides methods to calculate confidence intervals for individual outputs which is essential for high-stakes decision-making environments
 - Regulatory Compliance Support, Many specialized tests within the library are specifically tailored to meet the strict model risk management standards required in the financial sector
 - Seamless Ecosystem Integration, The high-code API maintains full compatibility with Scikit-Learn structures to allow for effortless implementation within existing machine learning pipelines

-Automated Technical Reporting
-The system streamlines the documentation process by generating detailed diagnostic summaries that are ready for stakeholder review and project archival
+- Automated Technical Reporting, The system streamlines the documentation process by generating detailed diagnostic summaries that are ready for stakeholder review and project archival

 ## 🧅🍄🥯 Toolbox Introduction 🥯🍄🧅
 - Supervised machine learning has being increasingly used in domains where decision making can have significant consequences.
 However, the lack of interpretability of many machine learning models makes it difficult to understand and trust the model-based decisions.
 This leads to growing interest in interpretable machine learning and model diagnostics.
 There emerge algorithms and packages for model-agnostic explainability, including the inspection module (including permutation feature importance, partial dependence) in scikit-learn [Pedregosa2011] and various others, e.g., [Kokhlikyan2020], [Klaise2021], [Baniecki2021], [Li2022].